emergesource/resume/resume.md

 ## Experience

 ### Director of Engineering TUCOWS/Wavelo <small>2021-2024</small>
-* Head of Software Architecture
-* Leader of 34 engineers across multiple disciplines.
+At Wavelo, I served as the Director of Engineering for Software Architecture, leading a team of 34 engineers and managers.
+I was responsible for the long-term vision and strategic planning of the platform that powers Wavelo’s services.

 * Designed and implemented Wavelo's event driven microservice architecture.
+* Ensured high reliability for 8 million BOOST subscribers by operating Wavelo's private cloud platform with Terraform, OpenStack, and HashiStack.
 * Collaborated with other department leads to deliver on strategic initiatives.
-* Operated and maintained the private cloud platform that supports Wavelo's 8 million DISH subscribers.
 * Lead an observability transition from Datadog to Grafana saving millions in operating costs.

 ### Engineering Manager, TUCOWS/Domains <small>2017-2021</small>
+As an Engineering Manager at Tucows Domains, I took a hands-on approach while overseeing multiple teams of 4-6 people, including the OpenSRS UI and Hover engineering teams.

+* Provided Kafka event driven reference architecture and migration plan to modernize OpenSRS.
-* 2 Million Domains under management
+* Manged Hover beyond the 2 million domains under management milestone.
-* Managed design & development team for _Remootify_, an event scheduling service that is successfully being used by key Tucows lines of business such as _Hover_ and _Ting Mobile_.
-* Influenced internal process changes to ci/cd pipelines that are now widely accepted across the entire company.
-* Lead a team through the design and development of a domain admin application that showcased a new frontend stack featuring React/Flux, which later evolved to vuejs/vuext and is now the basis for modern UI work at Tucows.
+* Rejuvinated Hover background processing with Sidekick.
+* Modernized CICD pipelines from Jenkins to github actions
+* Delivered modern domain admin tooling with vuejs.

 ### Senior Engineer, Tucows/Domains <small>2015-2017</small>
-* 60 Million Domains under management
+As a Senior Engineer at Tucows Domains, I was initially hired to liaise with the WordPress/Automattic group and prepare OpenSRS for the .blog launch.
+After the launch, I stayed on with the OpenSRS team in an engineering and team lead role.

-* Delivered key frontend components for GDPR readiness including tieredaccess.com and RDAP admin tool.
+* Delivered key frontend components for GDPR readiness.
-* Provided improvements to aging solr implementation.
+* Provided timely improvements to aging SOLR implementation.
-* Contributed to OpenSRS Domain Platform shim that allowed Tucows to ingest 1.5 million domains from MelbourneIT acquisition.
+* Contributed to the OpenSRS Domain Platform migration, enabling Tucows to integrate millions of domains from acquisitions like MelbourneIT and ENOM.
-* Collaborated with Automattic/Wordpress team on an OpenSRS Domains Platform integration that led Tucows to acquire wordpress.com domain registrations from GoDaddy.
+* Worked with the Autmattic team on the PHP OpenSRS toolkit leading Tucows to acquire WordPress.com domain registrations from GoDaddy.
-* prepared aging codebase for modernization with refactoring and testing
+* Prepared aging OpenSRS PERL codebase for modernization with refactoring and testing.

 ### Senior Software Developer, FIRE ENGINE RED <small>2012-2015</small>
-* Trusted individual contributor on engineering team committed to keeping America's colleges and universities stocked with fresh minds.
+As a Senior Developer at Fire Engine Red, I was a trusted individual contributor on the engineering team, dedicated to keeping America’s colleges and universities stocked with fresh minds.

-* Implemented admission and alumni search solution to flagship CRM product, leveraging apache solr to deliver instant search results on multiple user data points for (near) real time decision making.
+* Implemented admission and alumni search solution to flagship CRM product, leveraging Apache solr to deliver instant search results on multiple user data points for (near) real time decision making.
 * Provided guidance and leadership on testing & refactoring of legacy codebase.

 ### Senior Software Developer, MEDICAL PHARMACIES <small>2003-2012</small>
-* Technical Lead on a small team of engineers(3) dedicated to improving patient outcomes.
+As a Senior Engineer, I led a small team of 3 focused on improving patient outcomes.
+With a small crew, I leaned heavily on automation to stay efficient, and learned firsthand how crucial testing and reliability are since a mistake could have serious real-world consequences.

 * First to market on innovative mobile pharmacy interaction tools.
 * Delivered a patient aware drug inventory system servicing thousands of beds that drastically reduced medication errors and pharmacy waste.
 * Implemented a highly available data warehouse solution across 30+ retail locations,  providing the organization with much needed business and patient care insights.
+* Maintained operational redundancies with hardware and software.

 ## Skills